openfoodfacts/openfoodfacts-infrastructure/docs/reports/2024-09-06-test-folksonomy-openproductsfacts.md

 # 2024-09-06 test folksonomy Open Products Facts

-As we have a test deploy of Open Products Facts, we wanted to test the folksonomy functionality.
+As we have a test to deploy of Open Products Facts, we wanted to test the folksonomy functionality.

 But it can't work as it is today because of authentication problems.